An experienced construction solicitor, who has developed a highly regarded mediation practice.

 Social Housing: David has considerable dispute resolution experience including, landlord and tenant disputes, contaminated land, acting for Housing Associations in actions against tenants, in trespass, negligence and nuisance claims.
 He has also advised Housing Associations in possession proceedings and the serving of notices on tenants.

-Arbitrator: Acts as an ‘evaluator’ in Early Neutral Evaluation and will accept appointments as an arbitrator.
+Arbitrator: Accepts appointments as an ‘evaluator’ in Early Neutral Evaluation (ENE) and appointments as an arbitrator.

-Adjudicator: David acts as an adjudicator in “construction disputes” and accepts appointments and referrals to adjudication under the Housing Grants Construction and Regeneration Act 1996.
+Adjudicator: David accepts appointments as an adjudicator in “construction disputes” and acts in referrals to adjudication under the Housing Grants Construction and Regeneration Act 1996.
 Blake Morgan is a ‘adjudicator nominating body’ under the ‘Act’.

 - Construction & Development